hharcolezi/hharcolezi.github.io/_pages/publications.md

 My bachelor final report "Um Estudo Complementar ao Projeto de Controle PID no Caso do Pêndulo Invertido" (in Portuguese) can be [downloaded here](http://hharcolezi.github.io/files/2017_UNEMAT_Final_Work.pdf).

 ## Peer-Reviewed Publications

-Here I list some of my peer-reviewed publications including their pdf (or authors' version) and their resources when applicable (e.g., presentation, video presentation, dataset, codes).
-Please refer to my [ORCID](https://orcid.org/0000-0001-8059-7094) or [Google Scholar](https://scholar.google.com/citations?hl=en&user=VJgSocwAAAAJ) pages for the full list of my publications.

 The superscript \* indicates equal contributions to the paper.